Personal data protection (GDPR)

 - review of personal data protection documentation in terms of its up-to-date status and compliance,

-- review of the security procedures applied,
+- review of the security procedures in place,

 - verification of contracts under which personal data are made accessible to third parties,

-Advising on adequate data protection measures, which includes:
+We advise on adequate data protection measures, which includes:

 - presentation of solutions for secure and legal transfer of personal data abroad (also to third countries which do not provide adequate data protection level), and for implementation of the Binding Corporate Rules and Standard Contractual Clauses,